-Muhammad Ali then stepped out of his comfort zone again by starting a different kind of fight with his controversial views against the Vietnam War.
-Ali was stripped of his champion heavyweight title and fined 10,000 us dollars, now worth 80,000 when drafted into the military in April 1967, but refused to serve on terms that he was a practicing Muslim minister with religious beliefs that prevented him from fighting. he quoted “I ain’t got no quarrel with those Vietcong, “They never called me nigger.” according to the Islam religion you are not supposed to take part in war unless declared by Allah.
-He was then arrested for committing a felony and stripped of his world title and his boxing license was suspended for three years. this demonstrates Ali’s strong beliefs and values by potentially ruining his promising boxing career in order to stay loyal and truthful to his belief and religion, by having this strong willed mind is what made him have such a powerful impact on not only his society but on the generations to come.
+Muhammad Ali stepped out of his comfort zone once again by starting a different kind of fight to one with his fists with his controversial views against the Vietnam War. in April 1967 Muhammad Ali was classed as eligible for military service and was drafted into the us military. upon his name being called he refused to respond to his name being called Ali was stripped of his champion heavyweight title and fined 10,000 us dollars, now worth 80,000 when drafted into the military in April 1967, but refused to serve on terms that he was a practicing Muslim minister with religious beliefs that prevented him from fighting. he quoted “I ain’t got no quarrel with those Vietcong, “They never called me nigger.” according to the Islam religion you are not supposed to take part in war unless declared by Allah the Islamic god.
+He was then arrested for committing a felony and stripped of his world title and his boxing license was suspended for three years. this demonstrates Ali’s strong beliefs and values by making such a sacrifice and potentially ruin his promising boxing career in order to stay loyal and truthful to his belief and religion, by having this strong willed mind is what made him have such a powerful impact on not only his society but on the generations to come.